trondkr/cmip6-albedo/README.md

 ![CodeBeat][image-2]
 ![CodeCov][image-3]

+# Calculate ocean surface albedo (OSA).
+Here we use the approach by Seferian et al. 2018 to spectrally calculate the albedo at each grid point accounting for solar angle, wind/waves and chlorophyll.
+The output provides OSA for direct and diffuse light for wavelengths 200-4000 nm.
+The OSA is then split into UV and VIS components based on wavelengths to be used in function `calculate_radiation`.

+# Calculate irradiance
+Using the output from OSA we can estimate the

 # Total irradiance calculations
 It is possible to add more accurate models for extra terrestrial light using various models when calculating the following: